Universities#

 Universities without OSPOs#

-There are also universities that develop open source software, but don’t have policies publicly set for staff or researchers.
+There are also universities that develop and support the advancement open source software, but don’t have an official OSPO or official policies publicly set for staff or researchers.

 University of Cambridge – IT services has some code available.